Crematorium: Automation

 The application of computer control has allowed cremators to be more automated, in that temperature and oxygen sensors within the unit along with pre-programmed algorithms based upon the weight of the deceased allow the unit to operate with less user intervention.
 Such computer systems may also streamline recordkeeping requirements for tracking, environmental, and maintenance purposes.

 Additional aspects

 The time to carry out a cremation can vary from 70 minutes to 210 minutes.
-Cremators used to run on timers (some still do) and one would have to determine the weight of the body therefore calculating how long the body has to be cremated for and set the timers accordingly.
+Cremators used to run on timers (some still do) and one would have to determine the weight of the body and calculate for how long the body has to be cremated.
 Other types of crematories merely have a start and a stop function for the cremation displayed on the user interface.
 The end of the cremation must be judged by the operator who in turn stops the cremation process.
 As an energy-saving measure, some cremators provide heating for the building.